What is an Applicant Tracking System?

 Put candidates at ease and improve their experience by explaining what you’re looking for and how you’ll be assessing them at the beginning of the interview.
 Don’t forget to ask if they have any questions.

 Once you’ve created and tested a scorecard for a position, make it into a scorecard template.
-This can save a lot of time, especially if you hire for that role frequently.
+An interview scorecard template can save a lot of time, especially if you hire for that role frequently.
 Create templates for all roles so the entire organization can realize the benefits of candidate scorecards.

 A resume score is based on the contents of a candidate’s resume, not interview answers and performance.
 Many Applicant Tracking Systems use AI to check and organize resumes.
 Depending on the platform, humans select candidates to interview from a suggested shortlist, or AI advances candidates.